-The closest place for a day trip from San Francisco is Sausalito.
-This is a common place for people to visit as it's only a 35 minute ferry ride away.
+Another close place for a day trip from San Francisco is Sausalito.
+This is a common place for people to visit as it's only a 35-minute ferry ride away.

 In this cute seaside village, you can shop at boutique stores, enjoy fresh seafood as you gaze out at the SF Bay, or visit Sausalito's museums.

-If you are traveling with kids, you will all enjoy a visit to the Bay Area Discover Museum.
-It's full of fun kids activities, games and exploration.
+If you are traveling with kids, you will all enjoy a visit to the Bay Area Discovery Museum.
+It's full of fun kids' activities, games and exploration.

 Angel Island is also a nearby day trip from San Francisco.
 While it sits in the SF Bay, I consider it a day trip as the ferries to and from only run a couple of times a day.

 If you head over in the morning, you will have to stay until the late afternoon.
-That's okay though because it is an amazing place to see.
+That will give you plenty of time to explore.

 My favorite thing to do is hike to the top of the mountain in the picture shown above.
 From this point, you get an amazing view of the Golden Gate Bridge, Alcatraz and the SF skyline.

 The closest place to see some of Northern California's huge redwoods trees is in Muir Woods.
-This national park is only about a 30 minute drive north of San Francisco.
+This national park is only about a 45-minute drive north of San Francisco.

-The trees you find here are Coastal Redwoods.
+The beautiful trees you will find here are Coastal Redwoods.
 They are a close relative to the larger Giant Sequoias.
 Most are between 600 and 800 years old.

 In the park, you can walk along a wooden path which is flat and perfect for those that don't want to exert themselves too much.
 You can also set off on one of the dirt paths for a moderately challenging hike.